 - Length of Hose: You will need to determine how long of a hose you need to water your flowers or landscaping.
-Some people are happy with a 50 ft. hose and others require a 75 ft. hose or longer.
-Try to avoid choosing a hose that is too long because it simply becomes unweilding, added weight that you will be pulling around your yard.
+Try to avoid choosing a hose that is too long because it becomes unweilding, added weight that you will be pulling around your yard.

 - Weight of the Hose: You should always take into consideration the weight of the hose.
 Some hoses are heavier than others.
 Although, a heavy hose is not necessarily a better made hose.
 Many factors determine the lifespan of a hose and weight has no bearing on the durability.

-- Kink: Ideally, the hose you choose should boldly proclaim that it is kink-free.
+- Kink: Ideally, the hose you choose should kink-free.

-- Expandable vs. Non-Expandable: Many hoses now expand to up to three times their length.
-An expandable hose is great for storage.
+- Expandable vs. Non-Expandable: An expandable hose is great for storage.
 A non-expandable hose is more conventional and a viable option if you have a hose wheel or large hose container in your yard.

 - Fittings: Brass or steel fittings are built to last.
 Plastic fittings typically only have a limited lifespan but tend to be cheaper.

-In the United States, hose diameters range from 3/8-inch, 1/2-inch to 3/4-inch.
 However, the typical garden hose is usually 5/8-inch in diameter.
 Hoses with a larger diameter deliver more water.
-However, if you want a standard garden hose that you can easily attach a sprinkler or nozzle to then, you should consider purchasing a hose that is 5/8 inch in diameter.
+If you want a standard garden hose that you can easily attach a sprinkler or nozzle to then, you should consider a hose that is 5/8 inch in diameter.